Telos-Canton/TelosCanton-Docs/TelosCantonRetrospectCommitmentAndOutlook2019.md

 4. TCDC (Telos Chinese Developer Community): Telos Chinese developer community is a community where developers exchange development materials, organize development training, and strive to get support from the Telos Foundation.
 5. TKB (Telos Knowledge Base): Systematically collect and organize Telos knowledge and build a knowledge base in Chinese and English.
 And set up an FAQ section to enable convenient access of the information.
 6. TWT (Telos World Tree): A theme tree created by Telos Canton.
 It is a huge oak tree that symbolizes the operation of the Telos world, from which many interesting elements and stories can be discovered.
 Since it will grow very large, we will consider using the form of a collage.
 In addition, we will also try to create together with artists of different cultural backgrounds and styles.
 We will also design and make a few accessories such as paper lanterns, desk lamps, keychains, badges, stickers, pins, caps, T-shirts and so on.
-7. TPC (Telos Philosophy Society): The Telos Philosophy Club welcomes enthusiasts’ discussions on organizational philosophy, decentralization, and governance and token economic models.
+7. TPS (Telos Philosophy Society): The Telos Philosophy Club welcomes enthusiasts’ discussions on organizational philosophy, decentralization, and governance and token economic models.
 In addition, we believe that the study of "natural person on the chain" is very important, so we will make active attempts in this regard.
 8. GSC (The Good Grants Selection Committee): A DApp rewards program initiated by GoolBlock.
 As a member of the Election Committee, Telos Canton is striving to successfully recommend one or two potential DApps for free system resources support in 2019.
 9. Assist in registering TLOS to the China cryptocurrency platform: such as "Feixiaohao", "Biniuniu", "Mytoken" and other China mainstream cryptocurrency platform.
 Please note that these platforms only provide market information on crypto currencies but not trading services.